Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 coupling.
 It's hard to find two-piece shields where the frame is aluminum, though.
 I'm not sure of the requirements around this, though.

-# Power Control and Sequencing

-The power control on the board is fairly simple.
-One power up, the LP3962EMP-3.3 LDO will start supplying 3.3V to REG\_3V3 and the TPSM828302ARDSR will start supplying 1.2V to REG\_1V2.
-They will also pull the PROCESSOR\_RESET pin low until their power is good, and that point they will not pull the reset line low any more (they are open drain).
-At that point the MP5073GG-P is also holding reset line low until it is enabled.

-The STWD100NYWY3F hardware watchdog will power up at that time, but the POWER\_ENABLE pin from it will be pulled high and should remain high.

-The TPSM828302ARDSR and MAX4495AAUT will start supplying power to the rest of the board once they detect that power is good.
-However, the TPSM828302ARDSR will wait .1ms after it senses the 1.2V power is good holding the PROCESSOR\_RESET line low, then it will let the processor go.

-All the chips driving the PROCESSOR\_RESET line have power sensors, if any of them sense that the power is bad they will pull that line down low.

-When the processor is in reset and the default settings on the PA\_PWR\_CTL\_N, the AX5043\_PWR\_CTL\_N are pulled high, so all power to the PA and AX5043 will be off.
-The only other piece of the board that will be powered is the LNA (QPL9547), but it has a pull up on its enable line so it will be disabled, too.

-So when the board comes up all the RF section of the board is powered off.

-A HW\_POWER\_OFF\_N comes in from the PC104 connector; if that is pulled low it will power off everything on the board.
-It does this by disabling the 3.3V and 1.2V regulators.
-When 3.3V is off, the MAX4995 controlling power to the PA will be powered off, so that will be disabled.
-The only other part that's directly on +5V is the LNA, as mentioned before, but it will be disabled by default with a pullup to +5V.

-There is also a hardware watchdog, as mentioned before.
-The processor must toggle the FEED\_WATCHDOG line at least once a second.
-If it fails to do that, the 1.2V and 3.3V current limiters will be disabled cutting power to the processor and all digital components.
-This will result in everything else being powered off.
-After 200ms, the watchdog chip will enable power again.

-To power up and enable the RF section, the processor must first make sure all the AX5043 enable lines are disabled (pulled low).
-This is not the default, but it doesn't matter because they are all powered off, anyway.
-The processor then can drive AX5043\_PWR\_EN high to enable the power to all AX5043s.
-The processor can then drive the individual AX5043 enables high to power them on.
-Then the processor can drive PWR\_FLAG\_SSPA high to power on the PA and LNA_ENABLE low to enable the LNA.

-# TX Power Measurement

-FIXME - write this.

 # History